johnokal/portfolio/_posts/2021-01-01-domo-api-sql-google-sheets-integration.md

 ```

 ### **Conclusion**
 Using multiple systems is useful as each has pros/cons.
-When combined, a whole new set of possibilities is opened.
-Real-time, automated ETL's can be created that simplify processes and limit human errors.
+When combined, a whole new set of possibilities opens up.
+We can create real-time, automated ETL's that simplify processes and limit human errors.